AdobeDocs/experience-platform.en/help/segmentation/ui/overview.md

 ![](../images/ui/overview/segment-browse-top.png)

-The right rail contains information about all the segments within the IMS organization, listing the total number of segments, the last evaluation date, the next evaluation date, as well as a breakdown of the segments by evaluation method.
+The right sidebar contains information about all the segments within the IMS organization, listing the total number of segments, the last evaluation date, the next evaluation date, as well as a breakdown of the segments by evaluation method.

 ![](../images/ui/overview/segment-browse-segment-info.png)